 The documents are listed in chronological order - oldest at the top and newest at the bottom.
-These documents show that Griffins have lived in County Kerry, Ireland, specifically in the Baronies of Trughanacmy and Corkaguiny, since 1601.
+These documents show that Griffins have lived in County Kerry, Ireland, specifically in the Baronies of Trughanacmy and Corkaguiny, since the late 16th century.

 FlANTS OF THE REIGN OF QUEEN ELIZABETH